go-rel/rel/README.md

 repo.From("users").Insert(nil, ch)
 ```

-It's also possible to insert a record using query builder directly.
-Inserting a record without using changeset or `Save` method won't set `created_at` and `updated_at` fields.
+It's also possible to insert using query builder directly.
+Inserting without using changeset or `Save` method won't set `created_at` and `updated_at` fields.

 ```golang
 // Insert a record to users.